Mast Cell Tumors in Dogs

 • radiation therapy alone

-human and veterinary oncology that certain combination of different classes of chemotherapy drugs may offer the best
+oncology that certain combination of different classes of chemotherapy drugs may offer the best chance of controlling the spread of

-chance of controlling the spread of the tumor throughout the body compared to single drugs.
-The following table
+the tumor throughout the body compared to single drugs.
+The following table summarizes the response to commonly used

-summarizes the response to commonly used chemotherapy drugs in the setting of mast cell tumors:
+chemotherapy drugs in the setting of mast cell tumors:

 Source: Withrow Stephen J, and David M. Vail.
 Small Animal Clinical Oncology.
 St Louis: Saunders Elsevier, 2007.